 There’s nothing wrong with ambition.
 But having such high expectations often leaves you feeling stressed, anxious and alienated.

 So the real challenge is, how do you reduce your expectation gap, and find a way to be content right now?
 How do you learn to enjoy the journey instead of focusing on the outcome?
 Not an easy task.

-In this post we’re going to look at 5 strategies to help you reduce your expectation gap and be content with where you are, like right now.
 Please keep in mind that I’m not even close to mastering these strategies.
-I naturally have very high expectations of myself and I realise that this is not healthy.
+I naturally have very high expectations of myself, and I realise that this is not healthy.
 So I’ll be implementing these strategies right along with you.

 Here we go.

 James Clear wrote a fantastic post titled, Forget About Goals.
 Focus on This Instead.
 The basic premise of the article is that setting goals reduces your happiness and you should focus on the process instead.

 When you’re working toward a goal, you are essentially saying, “I’m not good enough yet, but I will be when I reach my goal.”

 The problem with this mindset is that you’re teaching yourself to always put happiness and success off until the next milestone is achieved.
 “Once I reach my goal, then I’ll be happy.
 Once I achieve my goal, then I’ll be successful.”